OpenDataforWeb3/Resources/docs/Legos.md

  - How It Works: The "address correlation Lego" is a pattern-identification Lego that is intended to be used against previously known sybil patterns that will be stored in a readable format (currently using a pandas dataframe).
 Its purpose is to judge the correlation between the activities of an address and those of sybil addresses using the Spearman's rank correlation coefficient.

+**Flagged Activity**

+- How It Works: _Returns whether address is in close association with addresses flagged as phishing/scam on Etherscan (send or receive event; last 365 days)._

+**Script-Call to API**

+- How It Works: _Imitate Bankless' use of "bot-label" for any python, curl, etc. direct-access to Passport API_

+**On-Trend**

+- How It Works: _Determines whether user donation array is within-range for statistical averages of the community_

 **Resources**